-

 What you will learn.
 Knowledge, skills and attitudes you’ll be able to show as a result of successfully finishing this course.

-- 2 Demonstrate knowledge of the structure and function of each organ system.
+- 2 Demonstrate knowledge of cellular function, homeostasis, and continuation of life.

-- 6 Demonstrate an understanding of how physiological processes inform vital sign assessment.
+- 6 Apply knowledge of physiological processes related to maintaining homeostasis to vital sign assessment.

 Learning outcomes can change before the start of the semester you are studying the course in.